-For starters, we went through and explored all types of blocks, from different brands, manufacturing processes and material choices.
-After that we explored peoples thoughts and reviews posted online and compiled this thorough yoga block review for you to make choosing easy.
+Continuing on.
+We went through and explored all types of blocks.
+From different brands, manufacturing processes and material choices.
+After that we explored peoples thoughts and reviews posted online.We compiled this thorough yoga block review for you to make choosing easy.

 Yoga Block Comparison Table

-This package includes a yoga strap as well.
+This package includes a yoga strap as well so is a great set for beginners.
 These foam blocks are made from Eco Friendly recycled high density EVA foam and are sealed so will not absorb sweat.

 It has a slip resistant surface, so will help keep you on point when you are doing those high energy poses where you will be dripping with sweat.
 Additionally this is a very light weight block so you can take it travelling easily.